KennyHT/learn-kubernetes/labs/2-pods.md

 # Pods Lab

-In this lab, we will deploy a pod to our Minikube instance.
+In this lab, we will deploy a pod, the unit of compute to our Kubernetes instance.

+You will notice that we **always** use the declarative form for changing the state of our Kubernetes cluster and I strongly encourage you to always do the same.

+See the page on [Object Management using kubetcl](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/) for more info.

-Deploy our nginx pod:
+Deploy our API pod:

     kubectl apply -f templates/api-pod.yaml